“My passion is to create puzzles that empower us to think differently.”

 She is Managing Editor of Crossword Nation — a premium provider of weekly puzzles for mobile, desktop and print solvers.

 Her film credits include an appearance in Wordplay, Patrick Creadon’s 2006 documentary.
 The film spotlighted her NYT crossword, “High Definition,” as one of “Five Unforgettable Puzzles.”
 20th Century Fox commissioned her work and consultancy for the 2009 Sandra Bullock comedy All About Steve.
 The New York Times tapped Ms. Gorski to construct a celebrity puzzle with Martha Stewart as guest co-constructor.

 Her work is commissioned by advertising agencies and private clients.
 She has created custom puzzles for libraries and museums, including the Intrepid Sea, Air and Space Museum in New York.

-A graduate of Barnard College, Columbia University, Ms. Gorski lives in New York City.
+A graduate of Barnard College, Columbia University, Ms. Gorski lives in New York City where she does pro bono work for the Intrepid Museum and the 9/11 Memorial Museum.
 When she’s not gigging on the viola, she plays the blues guitar, practices copperplate calligraphy and dances the flamenco.